nikomatsakis/broad-25/index.md

 Before coming here, the main thing I knew about the Broad was that it was not pronounced "broad".

-As an I feel like living in Massachusetts is basically a series of learning how to pronounce things.

-You know what I mean.
-Gloucester, Gloucester.

-Broad, Broad.

-Heck, if you live in Somerville, there is a Jaques St, which of courses is pronounced Jakes.

 Anyway, I've been wanting to learn more about scientific computing for a while now, so I was pretty excitied to see the invite come by.
 I figured this was an opportunity I couldn't pass up.

 ---